-The next video editing software that we decided to cover in our series of articles on applying effects to multiple clips is Final Cut Pro.
+The next video editing software that we decided to cover in our series of articles on applying effects to multiple clips in Final Cut Pro.
+We are going to use Neat Video as an example effect, but the same procedures apply to other effects.
 Knowing these tricks can potentially help you to save lots of time in editing.
 In our previous articles, we revealed how to do that in Adobe Premiere Pro and DaVinci Resolve.

 When working on a project where you need to apply the same effect or effects to a set of similar clips, you want to do that quickly yet correctly.
 There are several slow and quick ways to have it done.
 Choosing the right way may depend on a specific set of clips.
 In the case of applying Neat Video, a lot depends on the noise content of those clips.
 If you have several clips shot in similar conditions, by the same video camera with the same settings, then the noise in those clips is most likely the same.
 So if you can quickly add Neat Video with exactly the same noise profile and filter settings to each of those clips, then you can save time on building a noise profile and adjusting the filter settings for each clip individually.
 Obviously, this will only work well if those clips show the same noise.
 Otherwise, you would still need to treat them individually for the best noise reduction results.